apollographql/subgraph-template-go-gqlgen-boilerplate/README.md

 go run server.go
 ```

-Once the app has started you can explore the example schema by opening the GraphQL Playground endpoint at http://localhost:8080 and begin developing your supergraph with rover dev --url http://localhost:8080/graphql --name my-sugraph.
+Once the app has started you can explore the example schema with [Apollo Studio Sandbox](https://www.apollographql.com/docs/graphos/explorer/sandbox) and begin developing your supergraph with `rover dev --url http://localhost:8080 --name my-subgraph`.

 ## Apollo Studio Integration